Edinburgh Castle: 16th century and the Lang Siege

 In April, a force of around 1,000 English troops, led by Sir William Drury, arrived in Edinburgh.
-They were followed by 27 cannon from Berwick-upon-Tweed, including one that had been cast within Edinburgh Castle and captured by the English at Flodden.
+They were followed by 27 cannons from Berwick-upon-Tweed, including one that had been cast within Edinburgh Castle and captured by the English at Flodden.
 The English troops built an artillery emplacement on Castle Hill, immediately facing the east walls of the castle, and five others to the north, west and south.
 By 17 May these batteries were ready, and the bombardment began.
 Over the next 12 days, the gunners dispatched around 3,000 shots at the castle.
 On 22 May, the south wall of David's Tower collapsed, and the next day the Constable's Tower also fell.
 The debris blocked the castle entrance, as well as the Fore Well, although this had already run dry.
 On 26 May, the English attacked and captured the Spur, the outer fortification of the castle, which had been isolated by the collapse.
 The following day Grange emerged from the castle by a ladder after calling for a ceasefire to allow negotiations for a surrender to take place.
 When it was made clear that he would not be allowed to go free even if he ended the siege, Grange resolved to continue the resistance, but the garrison threatened to mutiny.
 He therefore arranged for Drury and his men to enter the castle on 28 May, preferring to surrender to the English rather than the Regent Morton.
-Edinburgh Castle was handed over to George Douglas of Parkhead, the Regent's brother, and the garrison were allowed to go free.
+Edinburgh Castle was handed over to George Douglas of Parkhead, the Regent's brother, and the garrison was allowed to go free.
 In contrast, Kirkcaldy of Grange, his brother James and two jewellers, James Mossman and James Cokke, who had been minting coins in Mary's name inside the castle, were hanged at the Cross in Edinburgh on 3 August.